Advanced linear algebra: 8c. Normal operators

 Getting now to applications, the above results are quite powerful, and many things can be said, in analogy with what we know about usual matrices.
 Let us record here:

 \begin{theorem} Any bounded operator $T\in B(H)$ can be decomposed as

 with $U$ being a partial isometry, and with $|T|=\sqrt{T^*T}$. \end{theorem}

-\begin{proof} The operator $T^*T$ being self-adjoint, and even positive, in the sense that we have $<T^*Tx,x>\geq0$ for any $x\in H$, we can extract its square root $|T|=\sqrt{T^*T}$, by using the continuous functional calculus.
+\begin{proof} The operator $T^*T$ being self-adjoint, and even positive, in the sense that we have $<T^*Tx,x>\geq0$ for any $x\in H$, we can extract its square root $|T|=\sqrt{T^*T}$, by using the spectral theorem.
 Now observe that we have the following formula:

 We conclude that the following linear application is well-defined, and isometric:

 Now by continuity we can extend this isometry $U$ into an isometry between certain Hilbert subspaces of $H$, as follows: